-- Now that the Resource Management Act amendments have been enacted, staff are working through the implications of these. - 75 It will be important to ensure that the Council's RMA delegations to staff accurately reflect the new provisions of the Act.
+- Now that the Resource Management Act amendments have been enacted, staff are working through the implications of these.
+A report was presented to Council at its meeting on 21 June 2017 explaining the key changes. - 177 It will be important to ensure that the Council's RMA delegations to staff accurately reflect the new provisions of the Act.
 A report seeking approval for consequential amendments to these delegations is being developed.
 This is important to enable staff to give effect to new provisions such as streamlined processing times for simple consents. - The Ministry for the Environment presented a seminar on the new National Planning Templates under the amended legislation at ICC on 21 June 2017, which a number of staff attended, although these are in their early stages and the information provided was hence fairly general.